2008 Budweiser Shootout: Practice

 The final practice session, commonly known as "Happy Hour" was anything but for many drivers as two separate incidents turned into a wreckfest thanks to the restrictor plate style of racing.
 The first, known as in the restrictor plate races as "The Big One", involved among others, Clint Bowyer, Ryan Newman, Jeff Gordon, David Gilliland and Jimmie Johnson, forcing them to backup rides.
 The second incident was more notable, with tensions boiling over from an incident during the Autism Speaks 400 the previous June at Dover, Tony Stewart accidentally brushed Kurt Busch, then slammed into the wall.
 The driver of the #2 Dodge retaliated en route to the garage area by bumping Stewart's #20 Toyota three times preventing en route to pit road getting to the garage area.
 Busch was forced into a backup car and forfeited his pole position, and both drivers were ordered to visit the NASCAR Sprint Cup trailer to discuss the incident, and ordered to stay away from one another before the race.
 It had been reported that Stewart punched out Busch after he was called as "fat" in the trailer.
 On February 12, 2008, both were placed on probation for six races.

 Race

 The race was broken down into two segments: The first segment, which was 20 laps, followed by a ten-minute intermission, followed by a 50-lap segment, during which teams are required to make a green flag pit stop to change a minimum of two tires.
 Unlike points-paying races, all restarts are double-file with lead lap cars in the front, and work can be done during red flag periods.
 When all was said and done, Dale Earnhardt Jr. led an event record 46 of the 70 laps to win his first race with Hendrick Motorsports.

-In a post-race inspection, Casey Mears' #5 Chevrolet was deemed to be too low.
+Casey Mears' #5 Chevrolet was deemed to be too low in a post-race inspection; it passed a second inspection following further evaluation the following day.